pawamoy/website/_posts/2018-02-01-docker-compose-django-postgres-nginx.markdown

 we want NginX to listen to the port 80 in the container, so we use `ports: - 8000:80`.

+Note: in a production environment, we would use `80:80` instead.

 We also bind a local directory to the `/etc/nginx/conf.d` container directory.
 Let's create it and see what's inside: